- Original design

 Of the post war re-build, mention must be made of the ground and first floor joinery being specially selected English Oak; the two columns in the Court Room and one in the Entrance Hall grained to simulate marble, the antique lead cistern saved from the 17th century building and two glass painted panels, the Charles II Coat of Arms and the Transfiguration which were restored and installed in the new Court Room.

-In recent years Painters’ Hall has continued to be added to and decorated, including the stained glass for the North window of the Hall in1969 featuring the Arms of eleven Liverymen who had served in the Office of Lord Mayor in the 20th century and the West window in 1972 featuring the Arms of the City, Queen Elizabeth II and Prince Charles.
+In recent years Painters’ Hall has continued to be added to and decorated, including the stained glass for the North window of the Hall in1969 featuring the Arms of twelve Liverymen who have served in the Office of Lord Mayor since 1922 and the West window in 1972 featuring the Arms of the City, Queen Elizabeth II and Prince Charles.
 In addition a stained glass panel inserted in the North window and featuring a Phoenix was commissioned from Freeman Mel Howse in 2002 to mark the Quincentenary of the union of the Painters and Stainers’ Companies.